matthew-william-lock/task-manager-application/Readme.md

 ### Create Task

 ``POST`` : https://hexdro-task-manager.herokuapp.com/tasks
-auth: This requires a bearer token provided when creating a new user, or logging into the user
+ <br/>auth: This requires a bearer token provided when creating a new user, or logging into the user
-Body:
+ <br/>Body:
 ```
 {
     "description":"Wash the windows",